What Are Death Records in Alaska?

 Eligible persons requesting Alaska death certificates can also ask for expedited processing.
 This rush service is only available to those requesting death records by email and fax.
 The Bureau of Vital Records charges $11 for a rush service.

 Alaska ships all requested death records by regular mail unless otherwise instructed to use faster mailing options.
 While regular mail does not cost extra, priority mail costs $9.
-This shipping option includes package tracking but does not require recipient’s signature.
+This shipping option includes package tracking but does not require the recipient's signature.
 For a priority mail option that includes both tracking and signature, the Alaska Bureau of Vital Records charges $12.

 How Long Does It Take to Get a Death Certificate in Alaska?

 Those requesting Alaska death certificates in person can get them on the same day while they wait.
-However, some walk-in requests take up to 48 hours to fulfil.
+However, some walk-in requests take up to 48 hours to fulfill.
 Mail requests take 4 weeks to process while fax requests are processed within 2 - 3 weeks.
 Requesters living in Alaska should expect shipping these records to take another week unless they choose expedited shopping options.
 Death record delivery will take longer for those requesting them from other states in the country.

 How Long to Keep Records After Death